gbd77rc/esp32-iot-x509/docs/FirmwareDevelopment.md

 This library relies on the [ESP32 analogWrite](https://github.com/ERROPiX/ESP32_AnalogWrite) library and the native framework for ESP32 does not support support Arduino analogWrite function.

+> Interesting this library uses [Task Notification](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-reference/system/freertos.html#_CPPv411xTaskNotify12TaskHandle_t8uint32_t13eNotifyAction) message to control blinking on or off.

 The single instance name is `LedInfo`.

+### Device Information

+This library is a catch all one, in that it contains the actual full ID, location and wake up details at least.
+During the development if other options that are specific to the device they may appear here.